rundeck/rundeck/docs/en/manual/06-job-options.md

 % Alex Honor; Greg Schueler
 % November 20, 2010

-Any command or script can be wrapped as a Job.
-Creating a Job for every use case will proliferate a large number of Jobs differing only by how the Job calls the scripts.
-These differences are often environment or application version related.
-Other times only the person running the Job can provide the needed information to run the Job correctly.

-Making your scripts and commands data driven, will also make them more generic and therefore, reusable in different contexts.
-Rather than maintain variations of the same basic process, letting Jobs be driven by a model of options from externally provided data will lead to better abstraction and encapsulation of your process.

 Rundeck Jobs can be configured to prompt a user for input by defining one or more named *options*.
 An *option* models a named parameter that can be required or optional and include a range of choices that will